DOCUMENTATION · v4.0

 Plans and limits

-Free - 10 workflows, dependency map, conflict detection, AI health scores, changelog.
+Free - 25 workflows, dependency map, conflict detection, AI health scores, changelog, 5 AI analyses/mo, 1 audit report/mo, PNG export, basic canvas (sections + stickies), flow timeline, property impact view.
 Manual sync with 2-hour cooldown.

-Starter ($9/mo) - 50 workflows, everything in Free, unlimited manual sync, workflow tagging, property impact view, PNG/CSV export.
+Starter ($9/mo) - 50 workflows, everything in Free, unlimited manual sync, workflow tagging, PNG/CSV export, 25 AI analyses/mo, 3 audit reports/mo.
+(Flow Timeline is not included on Starter - it's available on Free, Growth, Pro, and Enterprise.)

-Growth ($19/mo) - 100 workflows, everything in Starter, property conflict detail, canvas tools (sections and sticky notes).
+Growth ($19/mo) - 100 workflows, everything in Starter, property conflict detail, canvas tools (sections and sticky notes), Flow Timeline, 75 AI analyses/mo, 10 audit reports/mo.

-Enterprise - Unlimited workflows, everything in Pro, white-label, custom integrations, dedicated support.
+Enterprise - Unlimited workflows, everything in Pro, unlimited AI analyses + audits, white-label, custom integrations, dedicated support.
 Contact us for pricing.

 Workflow map